kangbumhee/chatgpt/README.md

 ## HTML Version

 Open `block_stacker.html` in any modern browser.
-Click on a column to drop a block.
-When the board is full, the game will end.
+The UI lets you drop blocks by clicking a column.
+When the board is full, use the Restart button to play again.